 - Notify EPSRC within 5 working days of a request for review if you are unable to meet the request.

-- Keep up to date with developments that may affect your role as a member of the college, for example through attendance at EPSRC organised events, its website, and its newsletters.
+- Keep up to date with developments that may affect your role as a member of the College, for example through attendance at EPSRC organised events, its website, and its newsletters.

-Fees and expenses
+Fees and expenses for panel members

 Panel members are normally paid a fee and reimbursed for travel and subsistence when attending meetings.
-For tax purposes, college members are classed as self-employed.
+For tax purposes, College members are classed as self-employed.
 Members who are employees of Government bodies are not entitled to receive fees.

-EPSRC publishes the college newsletter to keep members up to date with the running of the college, changes to EPSRC policy and procedure, and anything else relevant to their roles in the peer review process.
+EPSRC publishes the college newsletter to keep members up to date with the running of the College, changes to EPSRC policy and procedure, and anything else relevant to their roles in the peer review process.

 Recognition of significant contribution to EPSRC Peer Review